oVirt/ovirt-site/source/develop/dev-process/devprocess.md

 ##### Topic branches

 Create a branch for everything you work on.
-It can be done by either postfixing the topic to the push link

-      push origin HEAD:refs/publish/master/{NAME_OF_YOUR_TOPIC}

-or using gerrit's review page directly by clicking on the topic

 ##### Interactive Rebase